 The new design proposals for Branksome Chine include a turning circle for the train, as well as improved amenities and ‘softer’ landscaping.
 The plans drawn up by local artist Amanda Moore will be available to view and comment on during August & September.

-- August 2018 Landscaping improvement proposals were made available for public comment at a drop-in event at Branksome Chine on Wednesday 15th August.
-The plans are now available to view & for comments, from 16th August – 12th September, at Sandbanks Beach Office.
-From 14th August – 12th September comments can also be made online at www.dorsetcoasthaveyoursay.co.uk.
+- August / September 2018 Landscaping improvement proposals were made available for public comment at a drop-in event at Branksome Chine on Wednesday 15th August.
+The plans were then made available to view & for comments, at Sandbanks Beach Office and online, until 12th September.

 - May 2018 Works to create a turning circle for the Land Train were completed in February, and in May we started the new transport service trial with the train now visiting Branksome Chine.